engn1931z/rpiSetupHistory/README.md

 5. Finding MAC address of the Raspberry Pi and registering it to connect seamlessly to the Brown-Guest WiFi network:

   + Find your MAC (`HWaddr`) address of your WiFi adapter by using `ifconfig` command.
-Under the block under `wlan0` look for the set of characters after `ether` (e.g. b8:27:eb:51:22:21).
+In the block under `wlan0` look for the set of characters after `ether` (e.g. b8:27:eb:51:22:21).

   + USING ANOTHER COMPUTER.
 Register your device at http://guestwifi.net.brown.edu/.
-This helps the Raspberry Pi connect automatically to Wi-Fi without user input.
+This helps the Raspberry Pi connect automatically to Wi-Fi without user input after the first successful connection.

 6. Back to the Raspberry Pi.
 Connect to the internet using WiFi: